BUY NOW

 Growing up in 1930s Harlem

-Set against the backdrop of segregation, The Weather Officer spans forty years and soars through history, beginning in the 1930s with Alonzo’s impoverished upbringing in Harlem and Washington, DC.
-Realizing he has a knack for math and science, his grandmother implores him to pursue higher education.
-Yet, his domineering father forces him to drop out of school and work to help support the family.
+Set against the backdrop of segregation, The Weather Officer spans forty years beginning in the 1930s with Alonzo’s impoverished upbringing in Harlem and Washington, DC.
+Despite being a gifted student, Alonzo’s domineering father forces him to drop out of high school and work to help support the family.
+Unfortunately, this doesn’t prevent the Smiths from getting evicted.